 PRIOR TO BE DECLARED ELIGIBLE FOR EXAMINATION:

-- Be a veterinary technician/nurse who has graduated from an American Veterinary Medical Association (AVMA) or Canadian Veterinary Medical Association (CVMA) accredited education program and/or is credentialed to practice as a veterinary technician/nurse by a recognized credentialing body in the United States, Canada, or other country.
+- Be a veterinary technician/nurse who has graduated from an American Veterinary Medical Association (AVMA) or Canadian Veterinary Medical Association (CVMA) accredited education program in Veterinary Technology or is credentialed to practice (if available in applicant’s state) as a veterinary technician/nurse by a recognized credentialing body in the United States, Canada, or other country;

 - Waiver, Release and Indemnity Agreement

 All Pre-Application requirements are to be submitted directly on the

 Deadline for packet submission for this application term is on October 1, 2023 at 12:00 AM (E.S.T)

 Pre-application window for submission is not yet open.